ManicodeSecurity/Defending-DevOps/003-K8S-Cluster-Setup/lab.md

 (!)This requires that you have GKE and Cloud Shell configured correctly.
 Please go back to `001-Lab-Setup` if you are not set up.

 ### Task 1: Getting to Know Your Cluster
-1. kubectl is the cli we will use to interact with our Kubernetes cluster.
+1. `kubectl` is the cli we will use to interact with our Kubernetes cluster.
 The first task is to view the Pods that are running on our cluster with an out-of-the-box installation.
 Run the following command in you terminal:
 ```
 kubectl get pods
 ```

 2. As you can see no pods are running.
-This is because our `default` namespace has nothing deployed to it.
+This is because we are dropped into the `default` namespace and the `default` namespace has nothing deployed to it.
 Try running the same command with the following argument.
-This will list the pods used by the Kubernetes system:
+This will list the pods used by the Kubernetes system itself:
 ```
 kubectl get pods --all-namespaces
 ```

 3. Let's take a look at a new command called describe.
-Run the following command to inspect the details about our single-node cluster:
+Run the following command to inspect the details about our cluster:
 ```
 kubectl describe node
 ```